srn/avail/readme.md

 # avail [![Build Status][travis-badge]](https://travis-ci.org/srn/avail)

-> Check if a domain is available
+> Check if a domain is available using the CLI.
+Also outputs whois information.

 Using the [Domainr](https://domainr.com/) v2 API.